|

 all the time, the battery would soon become depleted and unusable.
 Here is a page dedicated to this remotely controlled station.

 The remote operating position at the home Qth.
-(Information about remote control can be found at the bottom of this page.)
+For Information about remote control

 Remote operating via the Internet from the home Qth.